 It should be noted that those placed on our waitlist have presented many positives in their applications and are those we are hopeful of being able to ultimately admit in some number.

-We appreciate your continued interest in William & Mary (W&M) Law School and encourage you to stay in touch with us.
-Offers of admission may be made as early as April 2 until as late as when classes begin.
+We appreciate your continued interest in William & Mary Law School and encourage you to stay in touch with us.
+Offers of admission may be made as early as April until as late as when classes begin in August.

 Though we understand that the waitlist process can be stressful, we hope that waitlisted applicants will be able to keep their options open as long as possible.
 We understand, of course, that you may decide to pursue other alternatives rather than remain on the waitlist.
-While we hope W&M will be able to accommodate additional candidates, we cannot make any guarantees of being able to do so, and thus we urge those on our waitlist not to forego desirable alternatives while awaiting a final decision from our office.
+While we hope we will be able to accommodate additional candidates, we cannot make any guarantees of being able to do so.
+Thus, we urge those on our waitlist not to forego desirable alternatives while awaiting a final decision from our office.

 What is the waitlist and how is it used?

-W&M Law School receives a significant number of applications for admission each year, far more than we can accommodate in our class of 150-160 students.
-As has been the case in prior years, many strong candidates are not selected for immediate admission due to the small size of our student body.
-We assume that a limited number of those initially admitted will decline our offer and will elect to attend another institution, or choose another career opportunity, thus we plan accordingly, expecting to turn to the waitlist to fill those seats.
+W&M Law School receives a significant number of applications for admission each year, far more than we can accommodate in our first-year class.
+As has been the case in prior years, many strong candidates are not selected for immediate admission due to the relatively small size of our student body.
+We assume that a limited number of those initially admitted will decline our offer and will elect to attend another school or choose another career opportunity.
+With that in mind, we plan accordingly, expecting to turn to the waitlist to fill those seats.
 Thus, the waitlist is established to provide a means through which other well-qualified applicants may be selected for admission should openings in the class occur.

 When are offers of admission from the waitlist made?

-Candidates who received a waitlist decision have until April 15 to accept or decline their position on the waitlist.
-Because waitlist decisions may be made as early as April 2, we encourage those on the waitlist who are truly interested in attending W&M to respond as quickly as possible, letting us know that you’d like to remain on the waitlist.
-Those who wish to change their initial decision should contact: email@example.com.
+Candidates who received a waitlist decision must return the Waitlist Response form and officially accept their position on the Waitlist.
+Candidates will have two weeks from receiving their waitlist offer to decide and return the form.
+Because waitlist decisions may be made as early as April, we encourage those on the waitlist who are truly interested in attending W&M to respond as quickly as possible, letting us know that you’d like to remain on the waitlist.
+Those who wish to change their initial decision should contact the Admissions Office.

-How am I kept informed as to my status on the waitlist?
+How am I kept informed about my status on the waitlist?